zero-waste/say-no-to-plastic/myr.md

 it.
 It makes it all the more horrifying when you have to thrown it away in bulk, knowing that it's destined for the landfill.

-Conveniently processed food usually comes in plastic so it makes it quite easy to avoid.
+It also makes you consider how much you want that bag of crisps knowing that the bag will be hanging around for decades.
+Conveniently, processed food usually comes in plastic so it makes it quite easy to avoid.

 ## 2018